beni-sandu/libnetoam/DETAILS.md

 --------------------------------------
 - if_name - Name of interface to use for the session
 - meg_level - Maintenance entity group level
+- log_file - Path to log file used to store log/error info

 Example of a parameter structure for a LBM session: